The Lego Group: North America

-In 1992, when the Mall of America opened in Bloomington, Minnesota, one of its premier attractions was the Lego Imagination Center (LIC).
-An imagination centre is a large Lego store with displays of Lego sculptures and a play area with bins of bricks to build with.
+In 1992, when the Mall of America opened in Bloomington, Minnesota, one of its premier attractions was the Lego Imagination Center (LIC), a large Lego store with displays of Lego sculptures and a play area with bins of bricks to build with.
 The store inventory includes a large selection of Lego sets for sale, including sets which are advertised in Lego catalogues as "Not Available in Any Store".
-A second imagination centre opened at the Disney Springs (formerly Downtown Disney) at Walt Disney World Resort in Orlando, Florida.
+A second imagination centre opened at the Disney Springs (formerly Downtown Disney) at Walt Disney World in Orlando, Florida.
 Between 1999 and 2005, Lego opened 24 further stores in North America in 23 states.
-As of 2023, there are 112 Lego stores operating in North America in 35 US states and five Canadian provinces.
+As of 2023, 112 Lego stores are operating in North America in 35 US states and five Canadian provinces.
 These stores sell various Lego merchandise, including minifigures, Pick-a-Brick, and custom packaged minifigures.

+Asia

 India

 The first Lego store in India was opened in Chennai, Tamil Nadu in March 2014 by Funskool, under licence from the Lego Group.
-But India's only operating Lego store in 2023 opened in Mumbai International Airport duty free in 2021.
+India's only operating Lego store in 2023 opened in Mumbai International Airport duty-free in 2021.
+The first Lego Group certified store in India opened in May 2025 in Gurgaon, Haryana.